 Summary: Growing product distributors and wholesalers often have to manage difficult cash flows.
 They must balance their order flow and supplier expenses while working with clients who pay invoices in 30 days.
 This situation can lead to cash flow problems.

-1. Supplier payments and client invoices
+- Supplier invoices vs. client invoices

 2. Factoring vs. purchase order financing